Modern Vases ‘Vortex Of Lights’ by Michael Trimpol

-Michael was born and raised in Philadelphia and first learnt about glass working when he took a stained glass course in Vermont.
+Michael was born and raised in Philadelphia.
+He first learnt about glassworking when he took a stained glass course in Vermont.

-He started pursuing a career in stained glass and studied at the Concordia University in Montreal before becoming frustrated with the two dimensional nature of stained glass and moved into glassblowing, taking a course at Sheridan College School of Craft & Design in Mississauga, Ontario, where he graduated in 1985.
+He started pursuing a career in stained glass and studied at Concordia University in Montreal before becoming frustrated with the two-dimensional nature of stained glass and moved into glassblowing, taking a course at Sheridan College School of Craft & Design in Mississauga, Ontario, where he graduated in 1985.

-After graduation he took up residency at one of Toronto’s most popular tourist destinations; Harbourfront Craft Studios, before setting up his own company in 1989.
-He relocated to Stowe in Vermont to continue to develop his range of blown glass products, where he designs and produces a diverse array of art glass products.
+After graduation he took up residency at one of Toronto’s most popular tourist destinations; Harbourfront Craft Studios, before setting up his own company in 1989 Hot Glass Inc. He relocated to Stowe Vermont to continue to develop his range of blown glass products.
+From there he designs and produces a diverse array of art glass products.

-He currently designs and manufactures a diverse body of product in addition to overseeing the operations of the studio.
+He currently designs and manufactures a diverse body of products in addition to overseeing the operations of the studio.